boardend/foss4g-2022-webassembly4g/slides.md

 - Not Ready yet

   - Currently in private alpha
-  - Hopefully I can shere the project in the upcomming months
+  - Hopefully I can share the project in the upcoming months

 - Next Steps